-I. Because it is Important to Maintain the Distinction Between Direct Infringement (a Strict Liability Offense) and Indirect Infringement (which Requires a Showing Of Intent), the Court Should Preserve Existing Law
+I. Because it is Important to Maintain the Distinction Between Direct Infringement (a Strict Liability Offense) and Indirect Infringement (which Requires a Showing Of Intent), the Court Should Preserve Existing Law Under Which Direct Infringement Does Not Occur Unless One Person Performs all Elements of the Claim, With No Exception Created for Method Claims

 The doctrine of indirect infringement protects against subversion of the patent system by imposing liability on those who misappropriate the claimed invention through the acts of others.
 Dawson Chem.
 Co. v.
 Rohm & Haas Co., 448 U.S. 176, 188-89 (1980) ("[T]he contributory infringement doctrine . . . exists to protect patent rights from subversion by those who, without directly infringing the patent themselves, engage in acts designed to facilitate infringement by others.").
 At the same time, because the law does not lightly impose liability on one for the acts of another, an element of intent is required before liability exists for indirect infringement.
 Global-Tech Appliances, Inc. v.
 SEB S.A., 131 S. Ct.
+2060, 2068

-2060, 2068 (2011) (holding that "induced infringement under § 271(b) requires knowledge that the induced acts constitute patent infringement" just as "§ 271(c) requires knowledge of the existence of the patent that is infringed").
+(2011) (holding that "induced infringement under § 271(b) requires knowledge that the induced acts constitute patent infringement" just as "§ 271(c) requires knowledge of the existence of the patent that is infringed").

-When the performance of the elements of a claim is divided between separate entities such as a vendor and its customer or a doctor and her patient, the proper mode of analysis is that of indirect infringement.
+When the performance of the elements of a claim is divided between a vendor and its customer, the proper mode of analysis is that of indirect infringement.
 And the codified standards for indirect infringement address exactly those situations.
 A manufacturer that sells an incomplete or unassembled product (that is by itself noninfringing because the claims cover only a finished product) that is not useful except for completion or assembly into an infringing whole is the poster child of indirect infringement.
 See, e.g., Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469 (Fed.
 Cir.
 1990) (explaining that the most common scenario of common-law contributory infringement pre-1952 Act was the sale of a component that does not itself infringe but has no use except for the claimed product or process).
 Under the 1952 Act, such conduct is clearly proscribed by § 271(c) as contributory infringement, and will in many circumstances (as when the product is shipped with instructions to assemble it) be prohibited under § 271(b) as active inducement.
 See, e.g., Biotec Biologische GmbH v.
 Biocorp, Inc., 249 F.3d 1341, 1351 (Fed.
 Cir.
 2001) (shipping product with instructions to remove water resulting in satisfaction of "substantially water free" element of claim).